 Finally, I used Ultra White shampoo.
 Again, some magic potion that’s supposed to make his coat Uber white.
 The only thing is, he’s already Uber white, so why did I need to buy shampoo that does this?
 I guess some white cats have a tinge of yellow and this stuff supposedly takes it out.

 Here’s a time lapse video of his first bath with Dawn.
 After that, my husband got tired of holding the camera.
 Lol and no, I’m not naked.
-This video like a lot of people have suggested.
+This video like a lot of people has suggested.
 Why would I get naked with a cat?

 He actually did considerably well considering no one needs 4 baths in a row.
 Not even a grease monkey.
 I hooked him up by putting his towel in the dryer for 10 minutes before he got out of the tub.
 See the photo below.
-Doesn’t he look so happy that he’s all wet and soggy
+Doesn’t he look so happy that he’s all wet and soggy?

 Please don’t poop, cat

 After the bath, it was time for a blow dry.
 Not his favorite part.
-But I coaxed him into trusting the hair dryer, and we got through the blow dry.
+But I coaxed him into trusting the hairdryer, and we got through the blow dry.

 He did look quite beautiful.
 But mainly because he was clean and fluffy.
 I think he would’ve looked the same with a single bath of regular cat shampoo and a blow dry.
 The blow dry definitely makes him look different than locking himself dry.